One minute, Instagram is giving you all you ever dreamed of in terms of followers, clicks and engagement.

 And while we’re on the subject, you should always reply to comments on your own photos, even if it’s just a simple “thank you.”

-Sure, this could increase your chances of further followers, but it’s also just good manners!
+Sure, this could increase your chances of further followers and engagement, but it’s also just good manners!

-Pro tip: Lately, I’ve been replying to every comment on my photos and then clicking on that user’s profile and commenting on their latest photo, which is giving me a good level of engagement.
+Lately, I’ve been replying to every comment on my photos and then clicking on that user’s profile and commenting on their latest photo, which is giving me good traction.

 Rise to the Top with These Instagram Marketing Tips